sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/study_plan/study_plan.md

 # Computer Science Study Plan

->> ï¸âš ï¸ All the information given here can be found on the official webpage dedicated to[ Computer Science](https://corsidilaurea.uniroma1.it/en/corso/2024/29932/programmazione) (if it seems outdated modify the year in the link to the current one).
+>> ⚠️ All the information given here can be found on the official webpage dedicated to[ Computer Science](https://corsidilaurea.uniroma1.it/en/corso/2024/29932/programmazione) (if it seems outdated modify the year in the link to the current one).
 You might have to check the webpage in case rules change, as it happend in the 2024-25 academic year when the recommended curriculums were added.

->> â„¹ï¸In the [Computer Science Study Plan Telegram section](https://t.me/computersciencesapienza/9766I) you can discuss, compare and ask for advices regarding your plan.
+>>ℹ️ In the [Computer Science Study Plan Telegram section](https://t.me/computersciencesapienza/9766I) you can discuss, compare and ask for advices regarding your plan.

 ## Study Plan Basics